 Like a lot of springs, however, it is not all that healthy today.
 Algae and vegetation have turned much of the springhead green instead of its former white-sand bottom.
 It no longer has the kind of visibility where you could peer through 70 feet of water.
 (Alas, the park used to operate glass bottom boat tours but, the water is seldom clear enough to warrant that now.)

-The park still offers boat tours, though usually not glass-bottom, and, at $8 for adults, they’re a bargain.
+The park still offers boat tours, though usually not glass-bottom, and, at $8 for adults, they’re one of the best bargains in Florida.
 The boats are covered and accessible to people in wheelchairs.
 The ranger-led tours are 45 minutes long and cover a two-mile loop.
 Wildlife, from alligators, to wading birds to manatees, is often seen.

 Kayaking the Wakulla River near Wakulla Springs State Park